Cicely Tyson: Personal life

+Marriages and relationships

 At the age of 18, Tyson married Kenneth Franklin on December 27, 1942.
 They had a daughter two months later, in February 1943.
-According to her divorce decree, her husband abandoned her after less than eighteen months of marriage.
+According to her divorce decree, her husband abandoned her on June 18, 1944.
 The marriage was formally dissolved in 1956.

+She was in a relationship with her Sounder co-star Paul Winfield, living with him for about 18 months in the early 1970s.

 Tyson began dating jazz trumpeter Miles Davis in the 1960s when he was in the process of divorcing dancer Frances Davis.
 Davis used a photo of Tyson for his 1967 album, Sorcerer.
-Davis told the press in 1967 that he intended to marry Tyson in March 1968 after his divorce was finalized, but instead he married singer Betty Davis that September.
+Davis told the press in 1967 that he intended to marry Tyson in March 1968 after his divorce was finalized, but instead he married singer Betty Mabry that September.

 Tyson and Davis rekindled their relationship in 1978.
 They were married on November 26, 1981, in a ceremony conducted by Atlanta mayor Andrew Young at the home of actor Bill Cosby.
 Their marriage was tumultuous due to Davis' volatile temper and infidelity.
 Davis credited Tyson with saving his life and helping him overcome his cocaine addiction.
 They resided in Malibu, California, and New York City, until she filed for divorce in 1988.
 Their divorce was finalized in 1989, two years before Davis died in 1991.

 Tyson was godmother to the singer Lenny Kravitz, having been friends with his mother, actress Roxie Roker, as well as to Denzel Washington's daughter Katia and Tyler Perry's son Aman.

+Interests and memoir

 Tyson was an honorary member of Delta Sigma Theta sorority.
 She was a member of the Abyssinian Baptist Church of New York.
 She was a vegetarian.
-She was also a first-cousin of Louis Farrakhan, a longtime leader of the Nation of Islam.
+She was also a first cousin of Louis Farrakhan, a longtime leader of the Nation of Islam.
 Tyson's memoir, Just as I Am, was published on January 26, 2021, and she promoted the book during the last weeks of her life.
 When she was asked how she wanted to be remembered in an interview with Gayle King, Tyson said, "I've done my best.
 That's all."

-Death
+Death and tributes

-Tyson died on January 28, 2021, at the age of 96.
-Her funeral was held February 16 at the Abyssinian Baptist Church in Harlem, and was attended by Tyler Perry, her godson Lenny Kravitz, and Bill and Hillary Clinton.
+Tyson died on January 28, 2021 in New York City, at age 96.
+Her funeral was held on February 16 at the Abyssinian Baptist Church in Harlem, and was attended by Tyler Perry, her godson Lenny Kravitz, and Bill and Hillary Clinton.
 Tyson was interred in Woodlawn Cemetery (Bronx, New York) with former husband Miles Davis.